 As the threat continued to dissipate, the Malayan government officially declared the Emergency over on 31 July 1960, though 1RAR remained in Malaya until October the following year, when 2RAR returned for a second tour.
 In August 1962 the battalion was committed to anti-communist operations in Perlis and Kedah, completing its tour in August 1963.

 In addition to air and infantry forces, Australia also provided artillery and engineering support, and an airfield construction squadron built the main runway for the air force base at Butterworth.
 RAN ships also served in Malayan waters had occasion to fire on suspected communist positions in 1956 and 1957.
-Australian ground forces in Malaya formed part of Australia's contribution to the Far East Strategic Reserve, which was set up in April 1955 primarily to deter external communist aggression against countries in south-east Asia, especially Malaya and Singapore.
+Australian ground forces in Malaya formed part of Australia's contribution to the British Commonwealth Far East Strategic Reserve, which was established in 1955 primarily to deter external communist aggression against countries in south-east Asia, especially Malaya and Singapore.

 Thirty-nine Australian servicemen were killed in Malaya, although only 15 of these deaths occurred as a result of operations, and 27 were wounded, most of whom were in the army.

 Peter Dennis et al., The Oxford companion to Australian military history, Melbourne: Oxford University Press, 1995

 P. Dennis and J. Grey, Emergency and Confrontation: Australian military operations in Malaya and Borneo 1950–1966, Official History of Australia's Involvement in Southeast Asian Conflicts 1948–1975, vol. 5, Sydney, Allen and Unwin and the Australian War Memorial, 1996